mido3ds/C4IAN/docs/deliverables_dr_mayada.md

 # Problem Statement
 <!-- Introduction to the problem (max 30 words) -->
-A `mobile ad-hoc network` communication system for military, for operations in areas with no internet infrastructure.
+A `mobile ad-hoc network` communication system for the military, for operations in areas with no internet infrastructure.
 Deployed units can stream audio, video and sensors readings to command Centers.
 Command Centers can stream audio and message codes to some/all unit(s).